Course Descriptions

 Fiqh of Hadith I (3 Credits)

 This is an entry-level course, part one of two courses that examines the Fiqh of Hadith pertaining to the essential topics, which include creed, law, morality, and spirituality.
 It goes through Imam al-Nawawi’s 40 Hadith compilation.
-The first twenty-one hadiths are examined and discussed.
+The first twenty hadiths are examined and discussed.

 Fiqh of Hadith II (3 Credits)

-Fiqh of Financial Transactions I (3 Credits)
+Fiqh of Transactions I (3 Credits)

 This course is an intensive study of the first half of financial transactions in Islam, covering various issues surrounding buying and selling, usury, loans, settlements, companies, and more.
-The main text focuses on the opinions and evidence of the Hanbali Madhab.
+The main text focuses on the opinions and evidences of the Hanbali Madhab.
 In addition, attention will be given to all the various opinions across the major Madhahib (legal schools of thought), particularly on major issues.

-Fiqh of Financial Transactions II (3 Credits)
+Fiqh of Transactions II (3 Credits)

 Fiqh of Worship I (3 Credits)